avosa/exit_poll/README.md

 # Getting started
 ## Prerequisites
-To run this application you need the following installed:
+To run this application you need the following installed on your PC or Mac:
   * Erlang OTP preferably 22
   * Elixir preferable 1.10
   * Phoenix Framework